cfpb/design-system/docs/pages/helper-text.md

           <input class="a-text-input" type="text" id="helper-block-example">
         variation_description:
-          "Block helper text appears directly beneath a form label.
+          'Block helper text appears directly beneath a form label.
-          Use it to explain why a piece of information is being requested, address security and privacy concerns, or to suggest ways of providing answers other than providing formatting examples. "
+          Use it to explain why a piece of information is being requested, address security and privacy concerns, or to suggest ways of providing answers other than providing formatting examples. '
         variation_name: Block helper text
         variation_specs: >-
           [Color variables for helper